angadsinghsandhu/Notes/Leetcode/Solutions/Amazon/Leadership Principles.md

 - Tell me about a time when you were dissatisfied with the quality of a project at work.
 What did you do to improve it?
 - Tell me about a time when you motivated others to go above and beyond.
 - Describe a situation when you couldn't meet your standards and expectations on a task.
+- Describe a time when you refused to compromise your standards.

 ## 8. Think Big